 3. A genuinely positive attitude makes all the difference.
 While it’s true that others cannot read your mind, they can read your attitude.
 If your internal monologue is negative, this bad energy will manifest itself in ways you can’t really control… even if you try.
 Alexander Todorov, Ph.D., assistant professor of psychology at Princeton University, points out that “fake smiles are never a good idea.
 People are very good at differentiating genuine from fake smiles.”
 So before you head into a new social situation, get yourself into a good mood — it will help put a genuine smile on your face later on.
 It may be something as simple as playing upbeat music or telling yourself you’re going to have a fun time.

 4. Focus more, fidget less.
 In general, people who appear calm, cool and collected are more likely to make a favorable impression on others.
 “All self-manipulative movements create the impression of untrustworthiness,” explains Paul Ekman, Ph.D., author of Emotions Revealed: Recognizing Faces and Feelings to Improve Communication and Emotional Life and professor of psychology at the University of California Medical School in San Francisco.
 In other words, avoid fidgeting and averting your eyes.
 Dr. Ekman continues, “try to identify particular mannerisms you might do, [such as] twisting your hair, picking at your nails, etc. You can learn to stop doing those things.”

+5. Recover from any initial awkwardness by staying warm and engaged in future interactions.
 Despite our good intentions, we all make mistakes sometimes.
 If you know you’ve made a bad first impression, you can undo the damage.
 Bernadette Park, professor of psychology at the University of Colorado, says that it is “possible to recover, but it takes a relatively large amount of ‘different’ data.”
 Dr. Todorov agrees: “If people have occasions to interact again and behave in ways that disconfirm the impression,” a reversal of opinion can happen.
 Show self-awareness about what you did wrong during your first meeting with the other person.
 For example: If you were curt or distracted, explain why and make an extra effort to be warm and engaged in subsequent interactions.
 You just may be able to ensure that your second or third impression trumps that not-so-hot first one!